 Robotic pool cleaners are very efficient in removing mulch, sand, sediment, and leaves from the pool.
-You can schedule automatic maintenance, and some can be operated using mobile apps.
+You can schedule automatic maintenance; some can be operated using mobile apps.
 Robotic pool cleaners are independent of the pool’s filtration system.

 Which is better: robotic or suction pool cleaner?

 Suction pool cleaners are cheaper, whereas robot pool cleaners have a hefty price tag.
-If you do not mind that, then a robotic pool cleaner is an excellent choice as it lets you schedule maintenance and does a thorough job automatically.
+If you do not mind that, a robotic pool cleaner is an excellent choice as it automatically lets you schedule maintenance and does a thorough job.